No Tomorrow (How I Met Your Mother): Plot

 On Saint Patrick's Day 2008, Ted, Marshall, and Lily plan a board game night, opting out of joining Barney, who dresses in green and goes out alone.
 Barney convinces Ted to join him for a night out with the promise of no consequences and a date.
-Meanwhile, Marshall and Robin discover the new apartment is crooked, leading to a secret and the creation of a game called "roller luge" to cope with the uneven floors.
+Meanwhile, Marshall and Robin discover the new apartment floor is crooked, leading to the creation of a game called "roller luge".

-Out with Barney, Ted experiences a night where bad behavior seems to be rewarded, including ditching dates, charging champagne to someone else's tab, and considering a one-night stand with a married woman, which ends with him getting punched.
+Ted experienes a night filled with bad behavior including ditching dates, charging champagne to someone else's tab, and him almost pursuing a one-night stand with a married woman, which ends with him getting punched.
 Ted wakes up with regrets and a black eye, reflecting on his actions after hearing voicemails he unintentionally left for Marshall.

 Ted later retrieves a yellow umbrella from the club, unaware it connects to his future wife, who was also there that night.
 The episode ends with Barney declaring his awesomeness despite waking up next to a dumpster.

 Critical response

 Donna Bowman of The A.V.
 Club rated the episode B+.

 Michelle Zoromski of IGN gave the episode 8 out of 10.

 Several critics speculated on whether actress Nicole Muirbrook, who is credited as "Woman" in the episode, could be the titular Mother.

 Joel Keller of TV Squad described the episode as "above average" and wondered if the show would survive to be renewed for a fourth season.
 The article also included a poll asking if the woman Ted ran into was the mother or a red herring thrown in by the writers.

-Omar of Television Without Pity rated the episode with a grade B.

-This is the second most watched episode of season 3.